ENCCS/veloxchem-workshop/content/index.rst

 =====================

 In this tutorial you will learn how to use the multiresolution analysis tools of the MRChem suite.

 Using the `VAMPyR <https://github.com/MRChemSoft/vampyr/>`_ Python package you will learn:

 - What a multiwavelet basis is and what it looks like.
 - How to use multiresolution analysis to represent functions and operators in 1D, 2D and 3D real space.
-- Use the Python application programming interface (API) to prototype a small chemistry application.
+- How to use the Python application programming interface (API) to prototype a small chemistry application.

-With the `MRChem <https://github.com/MRChemSoft/vampyr/>`_ program you will learn how to:
+Using the `MRChem <https://github.com/MRChemSoft/vampyr/>`_ program you will learn:

-- Run ground-state SCF calculations to high numerical precision.
+- How to run ground-state SCF calculations to high numerical precision.
-- Run linear response calculations to obtain molecular properties like polarizability, magnetizability and NMR shielding tensors.
+- How to run linear response calculations to obtain molecular properties like polarizability, magnetizability and NMR shielding tensors.
 - How to run large scale calculations using thousands of CPU cores on HPC clusters.